Hi, I am Mofei!

 Cable Car Up the Mountain

-The wonders of Huangshan are best felt on the cable car, the first time was on the Yiping cableway while ascending, the second time on the cloud valley cableway in the West Sea Grand Canyon.
-Both times I couldn’t help but be in awe.
-The deep chasms below, cascading waterfalls, dense jungles changing constantly, what kind of power can erect such iron structures in this extremely complicated and perilous mountain?
-At times, we even doubted whether such engineering was achievable by current technology.
+Huangshan felt most amazing from the cable car.
+The first time was on the Yiping cableway on the way up, the second on the Cloud Valley cableway in the West Sea Grand Canyon.
+Both times I could not help feeling amazed.
+Deep valleys below, waterfalls dropping through the cliffs, dense jungle changing constantly - what kind of force can build iron structures in terrain this complicated and dangerous?
+At times, we even wondered whether this kind of engineering would be possible with current technology.

-The wonders and peril of Huangshan were the most profound feelings during this ascent.
-The tour route is not particularly complicated, one might be in a rush if in a single day, but if conditions allow, staying a night at the mountaintop to watch the starry sky at night and the sunrise in the morning is excellent.
-Along the way, the textbook mentioned attractions like “Welcome Pine,” “Monkey Watching the Sea,” and “Dream Pen Blossom” can all be seen one by one.
-Of course, apart from these famous spots, the West Sea Grand Canyon is a must-visit attraction, too beautiful to be expressed in words.
+The sense of wonder and danger was the strongest feeling I had on this climb.
+The route itself is not especially complicated, though a single-day trip would feel rushed.
+If conditions allow, staying one night on the mountain to see the stars at night and the sunrise in the morning is well worth it.
+Along the way, the textbook-famous sights like "Welcome Pine," "Monkey Watching the Sea," and "Dream Pen Blossom" can all be seen one by one.
+And beyond those famous spots, the West Sea Grand Canyon is absolutely worth seeing.
+It is too beautiful to explain cleanly.

 Cable Car Up the Mountain

-Me being cute with Robin under the Welcome Pine
+Me and Robin being cute under the Welcome Pine

 Track Cable Car

-The track cable car in the West Sea Grand Canyon only takes 7 minutes down from the mountaintop, but it takes about 2 hours to climb back up the stairs.
-It’s advisable to walk down and then take the cable car up.
-We chose to do the opposite, and that feeling was quite “intense.”
+The track cable car in the West Sea Grand Canyon takes only about seven minutes to go down from the top, but climbing back up by stairs takes around two hours.
+The sensible choice is to walk down and take the cable car up.
+We did the opposite, which made the experience feel pretty intense.

 Cable Car Track

-After getting off the cable car, looking back up, it was another incredible “miracle.”
+After getting off the cable car and looking back up, it felt like another small miracle.

 Stairs Up the Mountain from the Valley